rokopt/spec/src/architecture/m1/ethereum-bridge.md

 # Ethereum bridge

 The M1 Ethereum bridge exists to mint wrapped ETH tokens on M1 which naturally can be redeemed on Ethereum at a later time.
-It does not allow the minting of XAN tokens on Ethereum.
+The M1 Ethereum bridge might allow for transferring tokens from M1 to Ethereum in the future, but that will be added in a future version of the bridge spec.

 The M1 Ethereum bridge system consists of:
 * Ethereum state inclusion onto M1